Market engineering

-Market engineering comprises the structured, systematic and theoretically founded procedure of analyzing, designing, introducing and also quality assuring of markets as well as their legal framework regarding simultaneously their market mechanisms and trading rules, systems, platforms and media, and their business models.
-In this context, term market stands for a set of rules defining the exchange of information between participants to conduct transactions at minimized cost.
-Market Engineering borrows concepts and methods from Economics, particularly, Game Theory, and Mechanism Design concepts, but also borrows concepts from Finance, Information Systems and Operations Research.
+Market engineering comprises the structured, systematic and theoretically founded procedure of analyzing, designing, introducing and also quality assurance of markets as well as their legal framework regarding their market mechanisms and trading rules, systems, platforms and media, as well as their business models.
+In this context, the term market stands for a set of rules defining the exchange of information between participants at minimal cost.
+Market engineering borrows concepts and methods from economics, particularly, Game Theory, and Mechanism Design concepts, but also borrows concepts from Finance, Information Systems and Operations Research.
 It finds particular application in the context of electronic market platforms.

 Framework

 The Market Engineering Framework takes into account the various aspects of market engineering.
 The Market Engineering Framework diagram depicts the building blocks that form the framework.
 The framework operates in the economic and legal environment in which it is situated.
 This effects the operations of all other portions of the framework.
-The transaction object represents the interface between market operators and the individual components of the market (market microstructure, IT-infrastructure and the business infrastructure) (Weinhardt et al. 2003, Neumann 2004).
+The transaction object represents the interface between market operators and the individual components of the market (market microstructure, IT infrastructure and the business infrastructure) (Weinhardt et al. 2003, Neumann 2004).